Tropicana Field: Dining and amenities

 Field-level party sections were installed in the corners in 2006.
-The left field party section is available for groups of 75-136 people and named "162 Landing", in reference to Evan Longoria's walk-off home run in the 162nd and final regular season game of the 2011 season that landed in that section, which clinched the American League wild card for the Rays.
-In 2017 the section was renamed after the Tampa sports bar, "Ducky's" that is featured in The Porch, and co-owned by Evan Longoria; the Ducky's branding was removed following the trade of Longoria to the San Francisco Giants before the 2018 season, and 162 Landing has been sponsored by Hard Rock Café since the 2018 season.
-The right field party section is the "Papa John's Bullpen Box" and is available for groups of 50–85.
-When the right field corner was sponsored by the fast food chain Checkers, tickets to the "Checkers Bullpen Cafe" included a free meal at the Checkers kiosk immediately adjacent to the section.
-As of 2008, both party sections feature all-you-can-eat buffets.
+The left-field party section is available for groups of 75-136 people and named "162 Landing", in reference to Evan Longoria's walk-off home run in the 162nd and final regular-season game of the 2011 season that landed in that section, which clinched the American League wild card for the Rays.
+In 2017, the section was renamed after the Tampa sports bar, "Ducky's" that is featured in the Porch, and co-owned by Longoria; the Ducky's branding was removed following the trade of Longoria to the San Francisco Giants before the 2018 season, and 162 Landing has been sponsored by Hard Rock Café since the 2018 season.
+The right-field party section, known as the "Papa John's Bullpen Box", is available for groups of 50–85.
+When the right-field corner was sponsored by the fast-food chain Checkers, tickets to the "Checkers Bullpen Cafe" included a free meal at the Checkers kiosk immediately adjacent to the section.
+As of 2008, both party sections featured all-you-can-eat buffets.

-In 2008, the Rays also set aside a section of the press boxes on the right field side, named "Press Level Party Area", as an all-you-can-eat buffet section with typical ballpark fare.
-It is usually available for group parties of at least 35, but it is available for individual ticketing on select dates.

 In 2019, the Rays introduced the Left Field Ledge, a party section above the section of the 360 walkway behind left field, offering tables for groups of eight and patio boxes for groups of 12 to 24.

 The St. Anthony's Fan Care Clinic is located between Gates 3 and 4 on the 100 level, section 102 (behind home plate).
 St. Anthony's Health Medical Team staffs the clinic and offers first aid services to fans.
-A Baby Care Suite is located on the 300 level near section 300.
-It features baby changing stations and private nursing suites.
+A Baby Care Suite located on the 300 level near section 300 features baby-changing stations and private nursing suites.

-Located throughout the first floor walkway are multiple apparel and gear stores, and interactive experiences for fans.

-One of the team's two main apparel stores is located in the stadium, near gate 1.
-The other main store, The Tampa Pro Shop & Ticket Outlet, is located in Tampa.
-Many specialty, smaller, stores are located throughout the stadium, including a "Game-Used Merchandise" store located in Center Field Street.
+One of the team's two main apparel stores is located in the stadium, near Gate 1.
+The other main store, the Tampa Pro Shop and Ticket Outlet, is located in Tampa.
+Many specialty, smaller stores are located throughout the stadium, including a "Game-Used Merchandise" store located in Center Field Street.